karyma101/handbook/JAVASCRIPT/README.md

 - Delete operator removes property from object
   - delete object.key
 - Objects are passed by reference, this means when we pass a variable assigned to an object into a function as an argument, the computer interprets the parameter name as pointing to the space in memory holding that object.
+- The object that a method belongs to is called the calling object.
+- The usage of an underscore before a property name means that the original developer did not intend for that property to be directly changed.
+- Setters and getter methods allow for more detailed ways of accessing and assigning properties.
 - **Methods**
   - When the data stored on an object is a function we call that a method.
 - **this** keyword references the calling object which provides access to the calling object’s properties.